micmejia/bible-dump/NKJV/Luke/Luke 19.md

 and level you, and your children within you, to the ground; and they will not leave in you one stone upon another, because you did not know the time of your visitation." ## Jesus Cleanses the Temple

 ###### 45
-Then He went into the temple and began to drive out those who [^h]bought and sold in it,
+Then He went into the temple and began to drive out those who bought and sold in it,

 ###### 46
-saying to them, "It is written, 'My house [^i]is a house of prayer,' but you have made it a 'den of thieves.' "
+saying to them, "It is written, 'My house is a house of prayer,' but you have made it a 'den of thieves.' "

 ###### 47
 And He was teaching daily in the temple.
 But the chief priests, the scribes, and the leaders of the people sought to destroy Him,